switchtrue/JIRAChangelogBuilder/README.md

     * `--object-cache-path /some/path`: The path on disk to the cache, if you do not use this, no cache will be used.
 Using a cache is highly recommended.
     * `--debug`: Print debug/logging information to standard out.
 This will also force errors to go to the standard out and exit with code 0 rather than 1.
     * `--changelog-file-name /some/path/filename`: The path on disk to the file you wish to output the file changelog to.
 If you do not use this, the file changelog will be written to changelog#.txt in the working directory by default (where # is the changelog file number).
+    * `--eol-style (NATIVE|CRLF|LF)`: The type of line endings you wish the changelog files to use.
+Valid values are NATIVE (system line endings), CRLF (Windows line endings) or LF (UNIX line endings).
+If you do not use this, the changelogs will use the default system line endings (NATIVE).